sethcarrino/mock-portfolio-refactor/README.md

-# Mock Portfolio
+# Mock Portfolio Refactor
-> Week 10 - Day 3 Project - using React and React Router to create a mock portfolio website.
+> Week 10 - Day 4 Project - using the project from the previous day, refactor your components to encompass the knowledge from today's lessons.